robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 # Introduction to Programming with Unix
 We have learned how to run commands in Unix one at a time via the commandline.
 However, most of the time we would like to run multiple commands in sequence.

-You learned during the last workshop about the pipe ```|``` operator that allows us to chain commands together.
+We've just learned about the Pipe ```|``` operator that allows us to chain commands together.
 This is useful, but will quickly becomes cumbersome when you have more than a handfull of commands you need to run on multiple files.
 Enter bash scripting!

 Programming in bash is just like programming in other languages.
 So the skills you pick up here can easily transfer to other languages as well.